 Sometimes it makes sense to focus on seeing the ‘in-between’.
 For example in relationships, when one partner disappoints the other or has an affair, it is an advantage to look at the situation with more shades than just black and white.

-The aim with meta programs is to first know oneself and our natural tendencies.
+The aim of meta-programs is to first know oneself and our natural tendencies.
 Then and if it is beneficial, we want to learn to become more flexible with them so we have a choice of how we act as opposed to re-act in our predominant ways.

 How to get out of this thinking pattern?

 Ask yourself: “always?” or “never?” depending on what you are thinking or saying.
-Question whether there was ever a time when this was not like that.
-There are not many aspect in human reality that are absolute, except if your thinking makes them like that.
+The question of whether there was ever a time when this was not like that.
+There are not any aspect in human reality that is absolute, except if your thinking makes them like that.